 Settings Page Navigation and Account Settings

 Airtable divided the settings page into 2 sections on the left: Account and Workspaces.
 This is a good amount of separation that still lets us switch between the 2 very easily.
+Especially for users who may want to customize their profile using an image editor.

 The account settings are very straightforward, allowing you to edit your image/name/email and other details but they also make "Credits" one of the primary focuses by making it second on the list of things you can edit as well as by highlighting the amount of credits you have in bright green, making it one of the most visible parts of the page.